raval91/Aflav_thesis_supp/README.md

 - allele_freq_sims/cluster/MAF_clusterRun_control.sh - instructs the cluster to run the simulations as a batch job

-- allele_freq_sims/cluster/nullMAFsimulations.sh -parallelises the simulations
+- allele_freq_sims/cluster/nullMAFsimulations.sh - parallelises the simulations

 - allele_freq_sims/cluster/MAF_clusterRun.R - runs the simulations in R